-10.0 Finance
+10 Finance

 This section describes the arrangements in relation to financial management and monitoring of integrated resources.
-It sets out the method for determining the resources to be made available by the council and the health board to the Board.
-It also explains the financial governance and management arrangements, including budget variances, and the financial reporting arrangements between the Board, the council and the health board
+It sets out the method for determining the resources to be made available by the Council and NHS Lothian to the Board.
+It also explains the financial governance and management arrangements, including budget variances, and the financial reporting arrangements between the Board, the Council and NHS Lothian.

-Chief Finance Officer
+10.1 Chief Finance Officer

-In relation to the preparation of its accounts and their audit, the Board is governed by the same legislation applying to local authorities and is required to make arrangements for the proper administration of its financial affairs; through the appointment of a proper officer for that purpose.
+In relation to the preparation of its accounts and their audit, the Board is governed by the same legislation applying to local authorities and is required to make arrangements for the proper administration of its financial affairs through the appointment of a proper officer for that purpose.
 The Board has appointed a Chief Finance Officer with this responsibility.
-The Chief Finance Officer will be employed by the council or the health board and seconded to the Board.
-The holder of the post should be a member of a relevant professional accounting body, and the Board should have regard to the current CIPFA Guidance on the role.
+The Chief Finance Officer will be employed by the Council or NHS Lothian and seconded to the Board.
+The holder of the post should be a member of a relevant professional accounting body, and the Board should have regard to the current Chartered Institute of Public Finance and Accountancy ("CIPFA") Guidance on the role.

-In the event that the Chief Finance Officer position is vacant or the holder is unable to act, the Chief Officer shall secure, in consultation with the Board Chair, and through agreement with both the council's Section 95 Officer and the health Board's Director of Finance, an appropriate interim dedicated resource to discharge the role.
+In the event that the Chief Finance Officer position is vacant or the holder is unable to act, the Chief Officer shall secure, in consultation with the Board Chair, and through agreement with both the Council's Section 95 Officer and NHS Lothian's Director of Finance, an appropriate interim dedicated resource to discharge the role.

-Financial Management of the Board
+10.2 Financial Management of the Board

-The Board is responsible for determining its own internal financial governance arrangements; and the Chief Finance Officer will be responsive to the decisions of the Board, and the principles of financial governance set out in this Scheme.
+The Board is responsible for determining its own internal financial governance arrangements.
+The Chief Finance Officer will be responsive to the decisions of the Board, and the principles of financial governance set out in this Scheme.

-Principles of Financial Governance
+10.3 Principles of Financial Governance

-The following principles of financial governance shall apply:
+The following principles of financial governance shall apply:-

-- the health board and the council will work together in a spirit of openness and transparency - the health board and the council will work in partnership with the Board with the objective of agreeing sufficient funding of delegated functions in line with the financial elements of the Strategic Plan
+- NHS Lothian and the Council will work together in a spirit of openness and transparency - NHS Lothian and the Council will work in partnership with the Board with the objective of agreeing sufficient funding of Delegated Functions in line with the financial elements of the Strategic Plan

-Financial Governance
+10.4 Financial Governance

-The Parties will contribute to the establishment of a Board budget.
-The Chief Officer will manage the Board budget.
+The Parties will contribute to the establishment of a Board Budget.
+The Chief Officer will manage the Board Budget.

-The Parties are required to implement the Directions of the Board in carrying out the delegated functions in line with the Strategic Plan.
+The Parties are required to implement the Directions of the Board in carrying out the Delegated Functions in line with the Strategic Plan.
 The Parties will apply their established systems of financial governance to the payments they receive from the Board.
-The health board's Accountable Officer and the council's Section 95 officer have legally defined responsibilities and accountability for the financial governance of their respective bodies.
+NHS Lothian's Accountable Officer and the Council's Section 95 officer have legally defined responsibilities and accountability for the financial governance of their respective bodies.

-The Chief Officer in their operational role within the health board and the council is responsible for the financial management of any operational budgets (as defined in section 10 of this Scheme) that may be delegated to them by the Parties, and is accountable for this to the health board's Chief Executive and the council's Section 95 Officer.
+The Chief Officer in their operational role within NHS Lothian and the Council is responsible for the financial management of any Operational Budgets (as defined in section 10 of this Scheme) that may be delegated to them by the Parties, and is accountable for this to NHS Lothian's Chief Executive and the Council's Section 95 Officer.